 Her vaginal discharge will turn from bloody to a brownish or clear discharge.

-She may also start “flagging” her tail, which means she’s moving it back and forth.
+She may also start “flagging” her tail, which means she’s holding it in an upright manner and moving it back and forth.

 Now is the time to consult your veterinarian if you want to breed your dog.

 Talk to your vet right away during this phase if you want to breed your dog.

 During this second stage, your Dachshund will be giving off pheromones that male dogs will be able to pick up on miles away.